wardenmolly/runestone/pip/source/Assignments/week10.rst

 Reading Response 9
 ------------------

+The linux project uses git to organize the work of all the contributors.
+Take a look at the `linux project on github <https://github.com/torvalds/linux>`_, a site that's very similar to bitbucket but with a slightly different user interface.
+Take a look at the recent commits.
+Click around to see how many people have made contributions recently.
+Also check out the github page for `Runestone <https://github.com/bnmnetp/runestone>`_ and for `my fork of it <https://github.com/presnick/runestone>`_ to make this online textbook.
+Report on something interesting you found from exploring these public git repositories.

-.. actex:: rr_8_1
+.. actex:: rr_9_1

    # Fill in your response in between the triple quotes
    s = """

    """

+Brooks make an argument that communication complexity grows with the square of the number of people participating in a project.
+Why would that be true?
+And what are the things you could do in organizing a project to make it not be true?

-.. actex:: rr_8_2
+.. actex:: rr_9_2

    # Fill in your response in between the triple quotes
    s = """

    """

-What material from the chapter would you like to discuss in class?
+What other material from the chapter would you like to discuss in class?

-.. actex:: rr_8_3
+.. actex:: rr_9_3

    # Fill in your response in between the triple quotes
    s = """